 The next time you are tempted to complain about the price of a gallon of milk or even the cost of a new car, take a moment to give thanks that you don’t have to buy bucky balls.

-Bucky balls — also known as endohedral fullerenes — are small, but their price isn’t based on size.
+Bucky balls — also known as endohedral fullerenes or buckminsterfullerenes — are small, but their price isn’t based on size.
 The current asking price for one gram is $167,000,000.

 Bucky balls consist of one atom encased in a cage of 60 carbon atoms.
 The final product resembles an American soccer ball or European football — hence the nickname of bucky ball.

 Don’t have $167 million sitting around?
 Don’t worry.
 Designer Carbon Materials, a spin-off lab of Oxford University, sells the material in smaller quantities of 200 micrograms for the low price of $32,000.
 This is about one-fifteenth the weight of a single snowflake.